cap-js/telemetry/README.md

 ## Predefined Kinds

-There are three predefined kinds:
+There are three predefined kinds as follows.

 ### `telemetry-to-console`